Pinafore/qanta-codalab/README.md

 system outputs an answer guess (a Wikipedia entity) and a binary decision whether to buzz or not.

-We provide the reference http method for interacting with the docker container as well as a batch mode for convenience.
-In the batch mode, the container is run for a given input file that consists of multiple questions, one question per line.
-The container produces an output file that consists of answers to each of the given questions.
-The HTTP service container starts a background service that processes POST requests (submitted for example using a Curl command), where each request is an individual question.
-The HTTP service container is more suitable for the incremental question answering setup (e.g., when questions are provided word-by-word).
+We provide the reference http method for interacting with the docker container.
+Each request is an individual question which is more suitable for the incremental question answering setup (e.g., when questions are provided word-by-word).

 # Running

-There are four commands you can run with the provided files in this repository:
+There are three commands you can run with the provided files in this repository:

 ```
 docker-compose run qb ./cli download
 docker-compose run qb ./cli train
 docker-compose run qb ./cli web
-docker-compose run qb ./cli batch input_file output_file
 ```

 Under the hood `docker-compose` references the `docker-compose.yml` file.
 The